ruicore/ruicore/README.md

 I'm a web backend developer, currently working at a small company.
 I'm also a student of Information Management and Information System at Wuhan University of Technology.

-I currently live in Hangzhou, China.
+I currently live in HongKong.

 I mainly use Python to develop web applications.
 I also have some experience with TypeScript, and Go.